etalab-ia/ocr-xtract/src/salaire/readme.md

+# Preannotation with Doctr / Annotation with Label Studio

-# How to create preannotated file in the Label Studio Format with Doctr bounding boxes
+## How to create preannotated file in the Label Studio Format with Doctr bounding boxes